"Wandavision" Reactions and Takeaways

 In the past, Marvel Studios has been accused of being formulaic with their feature films.
 It’s also not a stretch to say that most MCU films thrive on big budget spectacle.
 I don't think those are necessarily bad things.

-Any proof we needed that Wandavision was going to be wildly different that anything we had seen before and, in a way, the MCU’s own experiment with the mystical and magical can be found in the genre description for the show in the Disney+ menu.
+Any proof we needed that Wandavision was going to be wildly different that anything we had seen before and become the MCU’s own experiment with the mystical and magical can be found in the genre description in the Disney+ menu.

 Romance, Mystery, Drama, Science Fiction, Superhero, Sitcom